Since the Easter

 also an important element in the municipal district of Vilanova de Arousa,

+which features two outstanding beaches.
 The beach of As Sinas is one of the most famous in Vilanova.

 There you can enjoy an incredible view of the entire Ría de Arousa and its

-mussel-producing platforms
+mussel-producing platforms.

 O Terrón beach